mawburn/cardrpg/src/site/notes/Species/Human/Cards.md

 - Name: Get back here
 - Rarity: Rare
-- Bonus: If weilding a melee weapon, strike an enemy trying to disengage from melee combat.
+- Bonus: If wielding a melee weapon, strike an enemy trying to disengage from melee combat.
 If successful, the enemy does not disengage.
 - Requirements: Dexterity 4
 - Type: Move - Cooldown -> 3 Rounds